-Anderson, Sarah A. Director of The Library, Professor of Bibliography niversity; M.A.L.S., Rosary College Graduate nce; M.A., Northwestern University.
-At North Park Burt, Laura Assistant Professor of Bibliography B.A., Northern Michig Bloomington; At Nortl an University; M.A., M.L.S., Indiana University- h Park since 2005 Jenner, Anne Associate Professor of Bibliography, Director of Archives and Special Collections B.S., North Park Unive Park since 2007. ersity; M.A., University of Washington.
-At North Maier-O'Shea, Kathryn Associate Professor of Bibliography
+Anderson, Sarah A. Director of The Library, Professor of Bibliography iversity; M.A.L.S., Rosary College Graduate School A., Northwestern University.
+At North Park since Burt, Laura Assistant Professor of Bibliography B.A., Northern Michig Bloomington; At Nortl an University; M.A., M.L.S., Indiana University- 1 Park since 2005 Jenner, Anne Instructor of Bibliography, Director of Archives and Special Collections

+B.S., North Park University; M.A., University of Washington.
+At North Park since 2007.

-B.A., College of Wooster; M.A., M.A.L.S., University of Wisconsin, Milwaukee.
+Maier-O'Shea, Kathryn Professor of Bibliography B.A., College of Wooster; M.A., M.A.L.S., University of Wisconsin, Milwaukee.
 At North Park since 1999.